dylandpowers/DUU-Alumni-Page/README.md

 # DUU Alumni Database
 This is a simple Angular web page to grab the DUU alumni spreadsheet from google sheets and display the data in a table.
 The web app uses [ExpressJS](https://expressjs.com/) as the back-end framework for `Node.js`, and uses AngularJS on the front end.
 The app is hosted with [Heroku](https://www.heroku.com/).

+### Author
+Dylan Powers (dylan.powers@duke.edu)

 ### How to access it
 Access the webpage by going to [duualumni.herokuapp.com](duualumni.herokuapp.com).
 The login for Heroku is the same as the login for the gmail; see the CTO for details.